kervi/doc/source/configuration.rst

     }

 Default values are used if out commented or omitted from the file.
-You do not have to specify all values in a config file you just specify the ones that matters
+You do not have to specify all values in a config file you just specify the ones that matters.

 .. code:: javascript